***At this time, only Dr. Shadoan accepts students. Dr. Gilmartin does not accept students.***

 Students are only allowed in the treatment room with the specific permission of each patient.

-While in our office, it is essential that students are aware of patients, other providers and office staff utilizing our limited space.
+While in our office, it is essential that students are aware of patients and the other physician utilizing our limited space.
 Students are to remain out of the way when in the waiting room.
 If the patient does not consent to your presence in the treatment room, feel free to take a short walk outside, especially if the waiting room is crowded.